state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 4. Initialize Database & Configure Server. [[Jump]](#step-4)
 5. Install GEMs & Provision [[Jump]](#step-5)
 6. Add external servers to baseline (GeoNodes, WMS, and TMS).  [[Jump]](#step-6)
-7. Add GeoGit remotes to baseline (other ROGUE GeoNodes) (**CURRENTLY BROKEN DO NOT EXECUTE.
+7. Add GeoGig remotes to baseline (other ROGUE GeoNodes) (**CURRENTLY BROKEN DO NOT EXECUTE.
 Use MapLoom instead**)
 8. Add post-commit AWS SNS hooks to repos.  [[Jump]](#step-8)
-9. Add GeoGit sync cron jobs.  [[Jump]](#step-9)
+9. Add GeoGig sync cron jobs.  [[Jump]](#step-9)
 10. Add OpenStreetMap (OSM) extracts.  [[Jump]](#step-10)
 11. Add styles to baseline [[Jump]](#step-11)

 ###Kown Issues
-1. This scipt is currently incompatible with the most recent GeoGit Web API implementation.
+1. This scipt is currently incompatible with the most recent GeoGig Web API implementation.
 You can still add remotes manually through MapLoom.  **Do not execute step 6.**
-2. The SNS hooks are not added to any repository .geogit/hooks directories, since the Geoserver GeoGit hooks implementation is not executing properly.
+2. The SNS hooks are not added to any repository .geogig/hooks directories, since the Geoserver GeoGig hooks implementation is not executing properly.
 However, step 7 does not break the installation and you'll be able to test AWS SNS from the command line.

 ###Step 1